-Proper lighting can enhance task performance, improve the appearance of an area, or have positive psychological effects on occupants.
+Proper Event Lighting can enhance task performance, improve the appearance of an area, or have positive psychological effects on occupants.

 The equipment used for stage lighting (e.g., cabling, dimmers, lighting instruments, controllers) are also used in other lighting applications, including corporate events concerts, trade shows, broadcast television, film production, photographic studios, and other types of live events.